ironscar/dba-starter/postgres/docs/14 - logical-replication-failover.md

   - the standby must have `sync_replication_slots = on` so that the replication slots can be synced asynchronously using a slotsync worker
   - it is mandatory to have a physical replication slot between primary and standby by configuring a `primary_slot_name` on the standby
   - `hot_standby_feedback = on` must also be set on the standby and `primary_conninfo` must include a valid `dbname` and `password`
+    - having the password here maybe a security concern so its possible to specify in a `pgpass` file
     - even if streaming replication works without password, the `slotsync_worker` still needs a password to connect
   - its also recommended to set `synchronized_standby_slots` for the physical slot on the primary to prevent the subscriber from consuming changes faster than the standby
     - basically the standby gets updates synchronously and is guaranteed to stay ahead of the subscriber which gets updates asynchronously